derekwidmer/TodoListApp/README.md

 # Todo List App

 A new and improved version of the original Todo List App.
 This version includes Hooks and uses localStorage to save your todos.
+Made with React.

 ## What I Learned